zakidemo/ICBHIMamba-GRU/README.md

-# ICBHIMambaNet: SSM-Inspired Respiratory Sound Classification
+# ICBHIMamba-GRU---an SSM-inspired architecture using a GRU-based recurrent state mixer

-> **Beyond Self-Attention: State Space Models for Data-Efficient Respiratory Sound Classification**
+> **Minority-Class Collapse in Respiratory Sound Classification: A Controlled Comparison of CNNs, Transformers, and State Space Models**
 > Zakaria Neili and Kenneth Sundaraj
 > *Submitted to IEEE Journal of Biomedical and Health Informatics (JBHI)*